European Pressphoto Agency

-EPA Images | European Pressphoto Agency B.V.
-(EPA Images) is an international news photo agency.
+European Pressphoto Agency B.V.
+(EPA Images) is an international news and photo agency.

 Images from all parts of the world covering news, politics, sports, business, finance as well as arts, culture and entertainment are provided by a global network of over 400 professional photographers and included in the EPA Images service.
 The EPA Images picture and video service is based both on the broad network of EPA's staff photographers all over the world and on the daily production of its member agencies, which are all market leaders in their respective countries.
 All photos are edited and distributed to clients and partners worldwide by the editorial headquarters in Frankfurt am Main, Germany, which is staffed 24 hours daily.

 The EPA Images service

-EPA built up a reputation for reliable, independent and unique photo coverage.

-The international picture service of epa is used by diverse media as well as EPA's partners and shareholders worldwide.
-At present epa's editorial service offers approximately 2,200 new images on an average day.
+The international picture service of EPA is used by diverse media as well as EPA's partners and shareholders worldwide.
+At present EPA's editorial service offers approximately 2,200 new images each day.

-The service includes photographs in the areas of news, sports, arts, culture and entertainment, economy, human interest, and science.

 The EPA Images archive

-The epa photo archive dates back to 1997 and has over ten million images on stock, the majority of which can be accessed online.
+The EPA photo archive dates back to 1997 and has over ten million images on stock, the majority of which can be accessed online.

 History

 EPA Images was founded in 1985 by seven European news agencies.
-The agencies, AFP of France, ANP of the Netherlands, ANOP (now Lusa) of Portugal, ANSA of Italy, Belga of Belgium, dpa of Germany and EFE of Spain were motivated by what they saw as a lack of alternatives to the Anglo-Saxon picture services offered at the time.
+The agencies, AFP of France, ANP of the Netherlands, ANOP (now Lusa) of Portugal, ANSA of Italy, Belga of Belgium, DPA of Germany and EFE of Spain were motivated by what they saw as a lack of alternatives to the Anglo-Saxon picture services offered at the time.

 Originally conceived as a vehicle to exchange pictures of the member agencies' domestic service; it also included the world service of AFP and other European services and suppliers.
 It expanded to a more independent entity as Eastern Europe opened up.
-The opening of these new markets, along with the war in the former Yugoslavia, led epa to employ its own photographers in those regions.
-Despite these developments, epa remained under the auspices of their member/owners whom it exclusively served.
+The opening of these new markets, along with the war in the former Yugoslavia, led EPA to employ its own photographers in those regions.
+Despite these developments, EPA remained under the auspices of their member/owners whom it exclusively served.